-Best Receipt Scanner Apps for UK Sole Traders (2026)
+Best Receipt Scanner App UK (2026): 7 Apps Tested for Sole Traders

 Disclosure: This article is published by PocketReceipt.
 We've included ourselves in the comparison alongside competitors and tried to be fair.
 You can verify our claims by downloading the apps yourself.

 If you're a UK sole trader, you need to keep receipts for every business expense you claim.
-From April 2026, HMRC's Making Tax Digital rules require digital records for anyone earning over £50,000.
-Even below that threshold, a receipt scanner saves hours at tax time.
+From 6 April 2026, HMRC's Making Tax Digital for Income Tax Self Assessment (MTD ITSA) requires digital records and quarterly updates from anyone earning over £50,000 in self-employment income.
+The £30,000 threshold follows in April 2027.
+Even below those thresholds, a receipt scanner saves hours at tax time.

-We tested seven popular receipt scanner apps against what UK sole traders actually need: accurate OCR on British receipts, VAT extraction, HMRC-aligned categories, mileage tracking, and export formats your accountant can use.
+We tested seven popular receipt scanner apps against what UK sole traders actually need: accurate OCR on British receipts, VAT extraction, HMRC-aligned categories, mileage tracking, photo receipt capture, and export formats your accountant can use.

 What we tested